Codecademy/docs/content/python/concepts/dates/dates.md

 Furthermore, we also have a timedelta type which is used to represent time difference.
-`timedelta(days, seconds, microseconds, milliseconds, minutes, hours, weeks)` All arguments are optional and have default value of 0.
+`timedelta(days, seconds, microseconds, milliseconds, minutes, hours, weeks)` Note that all of the arguments are optional and have default value of 0.

 ## Operations on datetime Objects